How Hybrid Cloud Infrastructure Helps to Deliver a Consistent User Experience

 In addition to this flexibility, customers can move applications from one cloud to another easily to achieve consistency in the way their organisation operates, while also delivering the capability at the right cost.

 Compute is becoming more and more commoditised.
 With Kubernetes and containers, applications can be lifted, moved, and run from anywhere.
 The ability to do this between all of your clouds, as well as on-premise, provides organisations with a significant advantage.
+For more information on this, download our white paper.

 One of the key benefits of hybrid cloud is reduced costs, as the approach is the same — wherever you are.
 This concept aligns with NetApp’s Data Fabric message: